-- 5.1.
 An instruction to cover up wrongdoing is in itself a disciplinary offence.
-A whistleblower who is told not to raise or pursue any concern, even by a person in authority, should not agree to remain silent. - 5.2.
-Whistleblowing to an external agency without first using the procedure below may be considered a breach of the School's Code of Conduct. - 5.3.
-It is not appropriate to whistle blow to the media in any circumstances and may be considered gross misconduct. - 5.4.
+A whistleblower who is told not to raise or pursue any concern, even by a person in authority, should not agree to remain silent.

+Whistleblowing to an external agency without first using the procedure below may be considered a breach of the School's Code of Conduct.

+It is not appropriate to whistle blow to the media except in limited circumstances and where those circumstances do not apply such whistleblowing may be considered gross misconduct.

 Maliciously making a false allegation is a disciplinary offence